Martin4dbest/HNGi-Stage2-Api/README.md

 # RESTful Person API

-A This is a simple RESTful API for managing person records.
+A This is simple RESTful API for managing person records.

 ## Table of Contents